 The Compensation Committee selects and retains the services of its own independent compensation consultant and annually reviews the performance of such consultant.
-During 2021, the Compensation Committee's independent compensation consultant, Pearl Meyer & Partners, LLC ("Pearl Meyer"), provided no services to the Company other than services for the Compensation Committee, and worked with the Company's management, as directed by the Compensation Committee, only on matters for which the Compensation Committee is responsible.
-The Compensation Committee considers the independence of the compensation consultant in accordance with SEC and Nasdaq rules.
+In June 2022, the Compensation Committee retained Frederic W. Cook & Co., Inc. ("FW Cook") to serve as its independent compensation consultant.
+Prior to June 2022, Pearl Meyer & Partners, LLC ("Pearl Meyer") served as the Compensation Committee independent compensation consultant.
+During 2022, Pearl Meyer and FW Cook provided no services to the Company other than services for the Compensation Committee, and worked with the Company's management, as directed by the Compensation Committee, only on matters for which the Compensation Committee is responsible.
+The Compensation Committee considers the independence of the compensation consultant in accordance with SEC and Nasdag rules, and affirmatively determined that each of FW Cook and Pearl Meyer qualifies as independent under the applicable rules.